 The Scotts Valley Police Department Reserve Officer Program was started by former Chief Pittenger in November, 1967.
-Lieutenant John Hohmann, Sergeant Mike Dean, Sergeant David Ball and Officer Michael Birley all started their careers as reserve officers.
+Sergeant Mike Dean, Sergeant David Ball, Officer Michael Birley and Officer Scott Mitchell all started their careers with SVPD as reserve officers.

 Reserve officers are citizen volunteers who are dedicated to providing police services to the citizens of Scotts Valley.
 Reserve officers are uniformed and equipped identically to our department's full-time officers.
 They are required to complete all the in-service training that our full-time officers must complete such as firearms training, defensive tactics, first aid/CPR certification, defensive driving, and legal updates.
 Reserve officers are required to work a minimum of 16 hours each month, but on average they usually work more.
-Our current reserve officers are (pictured left to right) Tom Pohle, Don Murray, Teri Taylor, Scott Mitchell, and David Bergman.
+Our current reserve officers are (pictured left to right) Tom Pohle, Don Murray, Teri Taylor, current Officer Scott Mitchell, and David Bergman.
+Not pictured here is our newest Reserve Officers - retired SVPD Lieutenant John Hohmann, as well as Mitchell Pfyl.

 Classifications of a Reserve Officer